 Protecting Your Data in the RIPE Database

-This document provides recommendations on how to use the various methods available to RIPE Database users to enable protection of data against unauthorised deletion or modification (and in some cases also against unauthorised creation).
+This document provides recommendations on how to use the various methods available to RIPE Database users to enable protection of data against unauthorised deletion or modification.

 Available Authentication Methods

 When editing RIPE Database objects on our website using webupdates or syncupdates, we highly recommend using your RIPE NCC Access (SSO) account.
 It works seamlessly with all other RIPE NCC services, meaning that you only need one set of credentials for everything.
 It provides strong security, optional two-step verification and the facility to recover a lost password yourself.
 You can add as many SSO accounts to a maintainer as you like, giving you personalised, granular control.